Dhitiraj-Sarma/realtime-Chat-App/README.md

 - MongoDB for persistent message storage
 - Responsive frontend with **React**
 - Backend API with **Express & Node.js**
-- Styled with your favorite CSS library (e.g., Tailwind, Bootstrap)
+- Styled with tailwing and daisyui

 ---